Before You Read Any Further

 The options shared today all work well on sandwiches too.
 Other uses for spreads and butters: Cookies, dips, ice cream topping, power balls, hummus, and smoothies.

-For those of you who would love to have a peanut sauce option (but can’t have peanuts), tiger nut butter, almond butter, and sunflower seed butter are great alternatives when cooking.
+If you’d like to have a peanut sauce option (but can’t have peanuts), tiger nut butter, almond butter, and sunflower seed butter are great alternatives when cooking.
 Whilst it won’t be exactly the same, your sauce will be an awesome experience, and delicious.

 With a machine like The NutraMilk or a good food processor (or high powdered blender) you can also make many of these nut butters and seed butters at home.
-If you’re into sprouted foods, you can also make sprouted butters by sprouting your raw materials first.
+If you’re into sprouted foods, you can also make sprouted butters by properly sprouting your raw materials first.

 The Benefits to Making Your Own Spreads at Home: